cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 #### Sampling
 - sampling rules allow you to control the amount of data you record
 - by default, the SDK records the first request each second, and five percent sampling of any additional requests
-	- the one traced req/second is the *reservoir* which ensures that at least one trace/second is recorded as long as the service is serving request
+	- the one traced req/second is the *reservoir* which ensures that at least one trace/second is recorded as long as the service is serving requests
 - custom sampling rules allow you to create your own rules with the *reservoir* and *rate*
 	- can specify service, resource type, action, etc